thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 wiki_df['ParkName'] = np_list
 ```

 Pandas makes it simple to merge the two dataframes.
+This is similar to a JOIN in SQL.
+The default is an inner join, which serves our purpose.
+If you would like to perform a LEFT/RIGHT/OUTER JOIN then you can do so by passing an argument, i.e. how='outer'.

 ```python
 # merge the two dataframes
 df = combined.merge(wiki_df, on='ParkName')
 ```

-On a first pass, I couldn't get the buble map to show any bubbles.
+On a first pass, I couldn't get the bubble map to show any bubbles.
 I eventually found out that the Wikipedia article's Longitude was based on degrees West.
-In the plotly documentation, the map is based on degrees East.
+After reviewing the Plotly documentation, I diagnosed that the issue was that the map takes Longitude based on degrees east.
+However, the wikipedia table had the Longitude listed degrees west.
+It is a simple fix by taking the negative value.

 ```python
 # In order to make the Longitude value degree East instead of West; Plotly reads longitude as East